jia-xinyu/real_time_env/README.md

 sudo gedit /etc/default/grub
 ```

 Set the real-time kernel as a default kernel to boot. `1` denotes the second item *Advanced options for Ubuntu*; `0` denotes the first item at submenu which is usually your real-time kernel.
-Adjust these numbers according to what displays at your startup pages.
+Adjust these numbers according to what displays at your startup page.
 ```
 ##### For PREEMPT_RT
 GRUB_DEFAULT="1>0"